 What do the run-time script errors mean?

-In some cases, GAME.EXE might crash and show you a big red script error.
-Here is an explanation of each possible run-time script error message.
-Most of these error messages will never be displayed unless something very serious like file or memory corrution occurs, but a few of them can be triggered by mistakes in scripts.
+In some cases, GAME might show you a big red script error.
+Here is an explanation of most possible run-time script error messages.
+Most of these error messages will never be displayed unless something very serious like file or memory corruption occurs, but a few of them can be triggered by mistakes in scripts.

 This error message means that the program has run out of space to store local variables and arguments.
-It is unlikely you will ever see this error, because any script likely to use that much heap space would probably generate a "script buffer overflow" error first.
+It is unlikely you will ever see this error.
+If you do, it probably means you are have a run-away recursive script, or your scripts are piling up without terminating, and also that you are using lots of local variables in your scripts.

 [edit] Failed to load (type) script #

-This error message is usually preceded by another error message that will give you a clue as to why the attempt to load the script failed.
+This error message is usually preceded by another error message that will give you the reason why the attempt to load the script failed.
 The "type" will tell you how the program was attempting to trigger the script, for example, map-autorun, NPC, after-battle, etc.

 This error message means that the program tried to run a script, but it could not even find the script's data file in the RPG file.
-The number indicates the script's ID numbers.
-High numbers like 32767 are autonumbered scripts.
+See Script error!
+Script (scriptid) does not exist.

 [edit] division by zero